The Trustees make grants where they believe that their contribution will make a real difference.

 Subject to other elements of the Trust's grant-making policy, no restrictions are imposed on the purpose for which a grant may be made; thus applications for support towards capital projects, other projects or core costs are considered.

 * Charities registered outside the United Kingdom * Political Parties

 * Expeditions * Promotion of religion

 Grants are generally made as single payments between £2,500 and £25,000.

-The Trust receives many more applications than it has funds to support.
-For last year, only 12% of the applications received were successful in receiving a grant and the average grant made was approximately £9,400.
+The Trust receives many more applications than it has funds to support, and last year only 12% of applications received were successful.
+Applicants are encouraged to submit applications early in a quarter, to allow more time for their review.

 Charities that have been awarded a grant may not re-apply within 12 months of the date of (final) payment of the grant.
 Charities whose application has been unsuccessful may not re-apply within 12 months of the date of application.

 Where appropriate, grants for periods of longer than one year may be considered.